ertis-research/ethereum-fundamentals/README.md

 ## Development environments

 ### Remix
-For newcomers it is highly recommended to start programming Solidity through [Remix](#some-links).
-Remix IDE is an open source web and desktop application.
-It allows a fast development cycle and has a rich set of plugins with intuitive GUIs.
+For newcomers it is highly recommended to start programming Solidity using __Remix__.
+Remix IDE is an open source web and desktop application that allows a fast development cycle and has __a rich set of plugins__ with intuitive GUIs.
 Remix is used for the entire journey of smart contract development as well as being a playground for learning and teaching Ethereum.
 It includes editor, compiler and debugger (among other features) in one single site/app.

-Work in progress...
+It is written in JavaScript and, as said previously, supports both usage in the browser and in the desktop.
+To try web application visit [https://remix.ethereum.org](https://remix.ethereum.org), and for desktop version, check latest releases on [ethereum/remix-desktop GitHub repository](https://github.com/ethereum/remix-desktop/releases).
+For further details, please consult [this tutorial](tutorials/remix.md) covering Remix IDE key points.

 ### Ganache
 Work in progress...